kalebhermes/digit_to_word/README.md

 print(numberAsString) /// nine hundred fifty-four
 ```

-**Note**: This package maxes out at billions.
-Anything over 999,999,999,999 will return an error message.
+**Note**: This package maxes out at 9223372036854775807.
+This is the largest integer that can be represented by 64 bits.